-Maine Prairie Studio is the pottery studio and home of Megan Mitchell and JD Jorgenson, based in Kimball, Minnesota.
-We offer classes, workshops, experiential learning, sales, and other community events.
+Maine Prairie Studio is the pottery studio and home of Megan and JD Jorgenson, based in Kimball, Minnesota.
+We offer classes, workshops, unique handmade ceramics and other community events.

 I am a full-time ceramic artist residing in Kimball, Minnesota, Originally from New Hampshire.
 I hold a BA in painting and printmaking from Carleton College in Northfield, Minnesota.
 In 2012, I received an MFA in ceramics at Utah State Univeristy.
 Prior to graduate school, I worked as an apprentice at Whitefish Pottery in Whitefish Montana and the Hoyman-Browe Studio in Ukiah California.
 From 2012- 2013, I was a resident artist at Red Lodge Clay Center in Red Lodge, Montana, and from 2013 - 2015, I was a visiting professor of ceramics at Marlboro College in Vermont.
 Besides my studio work, I currently teach classes at Minneapolis Community and Technical College